 Hypocalcemia (hye-poe-kal-SEE-mee-uh) is when

-blood is too low.
-Calcium is a mineral that the body needs to build healthy bones
+in the blood is too low.
+Calcium is a mineral that the body needs to build healthy

 heart work well.
 A baby with low calcium can become very sick and also have problems